 The kind of cocoa you use will also affect the flavor and texture.
 The ones in the photo above were made with a darker Dutch process cocoa, but natural cocoa powder also works well and gives you lighter colored brownies.
-I’d also classify these as fudgy brownies.
-They’re kind of chewy, but if you want a chewy one bowl brownie I’d suggest going with One Bowl Cocoa Brownies.
+I'd also classify these as fudgy brownies.
+They're kind of chewy, but if you want an even chewier one bowl brownie I'd suggest going with One Bowl Cocoa Brownies.

 Pampered Chef Batter Bowl Brownies

 - 1 ¼ cups granulated sugar (250 grams)

 - ¾ cup plus 2 tablespoons unsweetened cocoa powder (70 grams)

 - 2 large eggs cold and straight from the refrigerator